ericharm/vim-setup/readme.md

 ## Tmux
 - Alt+a gives you a vertical split, Alt+Shift+a gives you a horizontal split
-- Alt+Shift+Arrow keys resizes your splits
+- Alt+Shift+Arrow keys to resize your splits
-- Alt+Arrow keys navigates between splits
+- Alt+Arrow keys to navigate between splits
 - Shift+Left/Right changes windows

 ## Vim

 ### Plugins
-- acp + supertab kinda rocks
+- acp + supertab in my opinion is better than YCM
 - ctrlp, ctrlsf, nerdcommenter and emmet basically add my most missed features from sublime text
 - I try to adhere to the creeds of jshint in my own projects
 - I hardly use the other plugins to be honest.
 In fact I don't use surround or the git plugin at all